jbx-protocol/juice-contracts-v2/README.md

 ## Develop

+### Unit Tests

-To deploy the contracts to a local blockchain, run the following:
+To run the unit tests suite (in Javascript), you'll need to deploy the contracts to a local blockchain first:

 ```bash
 yarn chain --network hardhat
 ```

-### Unit Tests
+then run the following:

 ```bash
 yarn test
 ```

+It might happens that Hardhat cannot resolve custom error (test failing on "Expecter nameOfTheError() but reverted without a reason string"), just restart yarn chain.

 ### System Tests

-We are currently in the process of writing system tests with [Foundry](https://github.com/gakonst/foundry).
-Hop in the Discord if you want to help out with this iniative!
+End-to-end tests have been written in Solidity, using Foundry.

 To get set up: